What is EQ in music? The beginner’s guide

 EQ is a continuous process.
 You may need to fine-tune your parameters many times before improvements become apparent.
 It’s important to compare between when the EQ is active and when it’s bypassed, while also listening to the sound in context with the rest of your mix.

-EQ in Music: Terms you need to know
+Audio Equalization (EQ): Terms you need to know

 EQ adjustments with very narrow Q factor or very steep slopes can introduce unwanted phasing artifacts that will affect clarity and quality.
 Linear phase EQ is sometimes used to avoid this.